PHP Type Casting

 ?>

-But there are certain types of data that cannot be cast to other data types; for example, an object will never successfully cast its data to an integer.
-Let’s explore this further.
+But there are data types that cannot be cast to another type.
+For instance, an object would always fail if it's trying to cast its data to an integer.
+Let's take a deeper look.

 <?php echo (int) new stdClass(); ?>

-Executing the above code would result in an error, and the lexical analysis of the PHP interpreter would display an error message.
-Objects cannot be directly cast to integers in PHP using the (int)
+The above code when executed, would give an error, and the PHP interpreter lexical analysis would show an error message.
+Objects in PHP could not be directly cast into integers using the int-casting operator (

-Let’s see what will happen if I use type casting in the string data type.
+Now, let me see what happens when I use type casting in a string data type.

 Casting Data to PHP String Type